 Step 3: Choose the right board type for you

-Deciding what type of board you would like to join is a matchmaking exercise.
+A matchmaking exercise is deciding what type of board you want to join.
 You want to align your skills with a company's needs.
 But before you dive into your company search, you'll want to know what type of board you’re looking for.

 Serving on a private board can be a very hands-on experience.
 Private boards are more involved in all aspects of a company.